-Dividends on the Bank's ordinary shares are recognised in equity in the period in which they are paid or, if earlier, approved by the Bank's shareholders.
+Dividends on the Bank's ordinary shares are recognised in equity in the period in which they are, approved by the Bank's shareholders.
+Dividend proposed which is yet to be approved by shareholders, is disclosed by way of notes.